Schedule/Race Day Info – Blackwood

 • RED, GREEN or BLUE number plates will be given to all other runners doing this race only, ie, who are not entered into the Series (Red – Long, Green – Medium, Blue – Short courses)

 If you have a GOLD number plate and are doing all races in the series please KEEP YOUR NUMBER PLATE and timing tag to use for all of your races in the series.
+We will not be re-issuing number plates to series runners.

 Number plate collection